sarishmaghale/employees-app/README.md

 3. Import the **`sample-php.sql`** file into the newly created database.
     - This will import all necessary tables along with sample data.
       Run: php artisan storage:link
+4. Run php artisan migrate followed by php artisan db:seed to create other tables and populate data

 ---